Staying at Casa Nereta

 Before Casa Nereta

-This was the house of painter Joan Ponç (1927-1984), Ponç was a surrealist painter and member of the avant-garde movement Dau al Set.
-He bought this house in the late 50’s with his first wife Roser and son Joan.
-Turning it his private house-studio where he painted some of his most acclaimed pieces using a unique technique he is famous for.
-His work is and has been exhibit in some of the best museums and galleries in New York, Barcelona, Madrid, São Paulo, Paris, Frankfurt…etc. Throughout the years.
+This was the home of painter Joan Ponç (1927–1984), a surrealist artist and member of the avant-garde movement Dau al Set.
+He purchased the house in the late 1950s with his first wife, Roser, and their son, Joan, transforming it into his private home-studio.
+Here, he created some of his most acclaimed works using the distinctive technique for which he is renowned.
+His art has been exhibited in leading museums and galleries across New York, Barcelona, Madrid, São Paulo, Paris, Frankfurt, and many others over the years.

-In an effort to revive his image and incredible trajectory, James and Romy have decided to create the Joan Ponç Foundation in 2024-2025 to continue to promote the legacy this artist have left behind through collaborations, books and exhibiting his magnificent work in distinct museums creating an opportunity so younger generations can appreciate and learn from this irremplazable artist and his extraordinary work.
+In an effort to revive his image and extraordinary trajectory, his grandson James and Romy are founding the Joan Ponç Foundation (2025–2026).
+Its mission is to preserve and promote the legacy he left behind—through collaborations, publications, and exhibitions in prominent museums—ensuring that younger generations can appreciate and learn from this irreplaceable artist and his remarkable body of work.

 More Joan Ponç Info: Reína Sofia Museum, Museu MACBA, Fundación Villa Cassas, Forum la Caixa, BBVA Collection, National Museum of Art of Catalonia, La Pedrera-Casa Milá, Modern Art Museum São Paulo.